Essentials for Filing Income Tax Returns

 Annual Information Statement (AIS)

 The Income Tax Department maintains the Annual Information Statement - a comprehensive record of your financial transactions for the year, compiled from various sources at the department's end.
-It's worth checking your AIS before filing, since it often surfaces income or transactions that are easy to miss otherwise.
+It is worth checking your AIS before filing, since it often surfaces income or transactions that are easy to miss otherwise.
+This is particularly important if you hold RSUs or ESOPs, crypto assets, or have foreign income - these are areas where AIS mismatches are most common.

 | # | Particulars | Late Fee |